lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ```
 [Link to code block](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/contracts/Crowdfund.sol#L134).

-- The next block is created to return an array or in Eth-brownies case a tuple containing the addresses of donors.
+- The next block is a function created to return an array or in Eth-brownies case a tuple containing the addresses of donors.
     - We define the `DonorAdr()` function with the `public` `specifier`, the `onlyOwner` and `view` `modifiers` which returns a fixed array of addresses using a for loop and the `DonorsAdrLst` array.

 ```sol